The Week In Chelsea: Light at the end of the tunnel for Terry and the Blues

-We’d heard all week that Chelsea fans were planning to stage a 26-minute walk out to protest against John Terry not being offered a new contract.
-Well, on Friday it was announced that the club has offered him a one-year extension and that Terry is currently weighing up his options before deciding his future.
+We’d heard all week that Chelsea fans were planning to stage a 26-minute walk-out to protest against John Terry not being offered a new contract.
+Well, on Friday it was announced that the club had offered him a one-year extension and that the club captain is currently weighing up his options before deciding his future.
 Protest cancelled.

 Fans in the Shed End held up Terry placards and the entire stadium sang his name.
 It was all rather heart-warming and showed how football fans can behave in a positive way to get their message across.

 Perhaps a certain club in north London can heed the example and save us all from the inevitable social media meltdown when crisis hits next season.